 Below are some examples of what can cause an explosion:

-Individuals exposed to propane and natural gases have a significant danger of suffering serious injuries or even death in the event of a major explosion or fire.
+Individuals exposed to propane and natural gases have a significant danger of suffering severe injuries or even death in the event of a major explosion or fire.
 Gas explosions can result from dangerous gas escaping from malfunctioning valves and damaged gas pipelines.

 Natural gas explosions often result in severe, permanently disabling injuries, including:

 The hazards for those directly involved in a natural gas explosion and those unlucky enough to be nearby have just begun.
 Essentially, the pressured gas that continues to flow through the remaining sections of the broken pipeline is fed by these explosions, which start large fires.
-When reacting to broken gas lines, emergency personnel and crews must exercise extreme caution and take the proper action to prevent worsening the issue.
+When reacting to broken gas lines, emergency personnel and crews must exercise extreme caution and take the proper action to prevent the worsening of the issue.

 Natural gas use puts more than just lines at risk of explosion or ignition.
 Explosions in natural gas wells are a daily threat to anyone working in the energy exploration and extraction sector.
 Because it burns so quickly and fiercely, natural gas is an excellent fuel source, but working near gas wells can be very hazardous and have several side effects on your health.

-Call our natural gas explosion lawyers right away for more information about natural gas explosions, and natural gas leaks or to find out what your next course of action is to hold those responsible for your damages accountable.
+Call our natural gas explosion lawyers right away for more information about natural gas explosions and natural gas leaks or to find out what your next course of action is to hold those responsible for your damages accountable.
 All prospective clients can request a free case review from us.

 Gas leaks present the risk of a terrifying gas explosion from any flame or spark.
 Leaking butane, propane, and natural gas used in residential dwellings for warmth or cooking are responsible for numerous explosive accidents.

-A little explosion from a minor natural gas leak might not generate enough force to seriously harm people or cause death, but it could still inflict some minor damage to such people.
+A little explosion from a minor natural gas leak might not generate enough force to harm people or seriously cause death, but it could still inflict minor damage to such people.
 Most leaking propane tanks are caused by poor gas use, bad appliance installation, rusty gas lines, faulty machinery, and malfunctioning gas tanks.

-In the US, events related to gas distribution resulted in an average of 15 fatalities per year between 1998 and 2017, according to data on fire and explosions.
+In the U.S., events related to gas distribution resulted in an average of 15 fatalities per year between 1998 and 2017, according to data on fire and explosions.

-The majority of calls about propane or natural gas leaks do not result in fires or explosions, according to Fire Department statistics.
-A sulfur-smelling (rotten egg) additive is added to both propane and natural gas to alert people that gas is present in their environment, whether it is at work, home, or elsewhere.
+According to Fire Department statistics, most calls about propane or natural gas leaks do not result in fires or explosions.
+A sulfur-smelling (rotten egg) additive is added to propane and natural gas to alert people that gas is present in their environment, whether at work, home, or elsewhere.